 If I have to listen to one more person tell me that “you can’t manage time, you can only manage yourself” like they’re explaining something profound to me, I’m going to find a way to single-handedly shut down YouTube.
 If I have to listen to the same person asking me inane rhetorical questions like “are you stressed, busy and juggling, with too much to do and not enough time?”
-I will personally call their mothers and ask them to tell them off for me.
+I will personally call their mothers and ask them to scold them.

 In this world of meme culture where quotes that are misattributed and out of context are presented to us as wisdom, it’s hard to find the genuinely useful thoughts and tools in the haystack.